Marcin-8/AVT5330-thermometer-for-linux/README.txt

 # AVT5330-thermometer-for-linux
-# Thermometer "AVT5330 C" is a piece of hardware bought for temperature measurement
+# Thermometer "AVT5330" is a piece of hardware bought for temperature measurement
-# This project is a piece of software for "AVT5330 C" made for linux
+# This project is a piece of software for "AVT5330" made for linux (tested on Debians: antiX, Ubuntu)
 #	measure_temp.sh writes data from sensors to /tmp/temp2.txt file
-# I'm using gnuplot to see the trend
+# Using gnuplot to see the trend
 #
 # How to install:
 #   on AVT5330 set one of jumpers for automatic measure